intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 - **stop_server.sh**

-Stops the docker images closing the pipelines
+Stops and removes all docker containers closing the pipelines